CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 by `map()` once.

 The second argument are the values of type `Yothalot::Values`.
-These are all the values that belong to the this particular key that is passed as the first argument.
+These are the values that belong to the particular key that is passed as the first argument.
 Since there are multiple values for one key, the type `Yothalot::Values` is a class that can hold multiple `Yothalot::Value`s (note the difference) with which you easily can iterate over all the values